-Fabio is a Senior Lecturer in Sports Physiology and Chair of the Master of Sports Science (Football Performance).
+Fabio is a Senior Lecturer in Sports Physiology and Chair of the Master of Sport and Exercise Science.
 He is also Head of Academy Performance and Sport Science at Melbourne Victory FC.

 Prior to taking on the role of Pro-Vice Chancellor, Sport Strategy, Hans was Dean, College of Sport and Exercise Science and the founding Director (January 2010) of the Institute of Sport, Exercise and Active Living (ISEAL).
 He is also Victoria University’s Professor of International Sports Business.